joyousj/Syllabus-Java022815/README.md

 + files and streams
 + manipulating collections

-Project: Create a shopping cart application that includes abstraction
+Project: Create a text-based online store application that includes abstraction

 ----------------------------------------------------